lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

 {% include figure.html
    src="/assets/images/posts/cv/vectorization/tfflowers-gray.png"
-   alt="Samples in the TF-Flowers dataset converted to gray-scale." figcaption="Figure 3.
-Samples in the TF-Flowers dataset converted to gray-scale." %}
+   alt="Samples in the TF-Flowers dataset converted to gray-scale." caption="Samples in the TF-Flowers dataset converted to gray-scale." %}

 ### *Challenge:* Apply the following filters to the monochromatic images.